pandoc-jp/pandoc-doc-ja/users-guide.rst

    ``beamer``, ``s5``, ``slidy``, ``slideous``, ``dzslides``).
 Headings above this level in the hierarchy are used to divide the slide show into sections; headings below this level create subheads within a slide.
-Note that content that is not contained under slide-level headings will not appear in the slide show.
-The default is to set the slide level based on the contents of the document; see `Structuring the slide show`_.
+Valid values are 0-6.
+If a slide level of 0 is specified, slides will not be split automatically on headings, and horizontal rules must be used to indicate slide boundaries.
+If a slide level is not specified explicitly, the slide level will be set automatically based on the contents of the document; see `Structuring the slide show`_.

 ``--section-divs``
    Wrap sections in ``<section>`` tags (or ``<div>`` tags for